edgelesssys/constellation/docs/docs/architecture/keys.md

 #### Key material and key derivation

-During the creation of a Constellation cluster, the cluster's master secret is used to derive a KEK.
+During the creation of a Constellation cluster, the cluster's master secret (**FS: ref**) is used to derive a KEK.
-This means creating two clusters with the same master secret will yield the same KEK.
+This means creating two clusters with the same master secret will yield the same KEK. (**FS: Need to note that the master secret can be supplied or auto-generated.**)
-Any data encryption key (DEK) is derived from the KEK via HKDF.
+Any data encryption key (DEK) is derived from the KEK via HKDF (**FS: ref; also, why are keys derived from the KEK?
+Isn't a KEK used to encrypted keys?**).
-Note that the master secret is recommended to be unique for every cluster and shouldn't be reused (except in case of [recovering](../workflows/recovery.md) a cluster).
+Note that the master secret should be unique for every cluster.

 #### State and storage

+(**FS: Reword**)
 The KEK is derived from the master secret during the initialization.
 Subsequently, all other key material is derived from the KEK.
 Given the same KEK, any DEK can be derived deterministically from a given identifier.